mohsinalimat/ios-sdk-3/README.md

 2. Then click the "+" button on "Embedded Binaries" under the "General" tab of your ios app project file.

-3. Select iosCashfreeSdk.framework (See image below), and click Finish button.
+3. Select iosCashfreeSdk.framework, and click Finish button.

 4. Add the Swift [code snippets](http://docs.gocashfree.com/docs/v1/?swift#mobile-app-ios) to your ViewController.swift